 As mentioned above, there are a variety of different uses for this Moroccan spice blend.
 Here are a few of my favorites:

-- Tagines - most Moroccan tagines will have their own specific spice blend depending on who you ask, but in general Ras el Hanout is the perfect catch all blend for tagines.
+- Tagines – most Moroccan tagines will have their own specific spice blend depending on who you ask, but in general, this blend is the perfect catch all seasoning for tagines.

 - Meat - this blend is to die for on red meat (especially lamb), chicken and even goes well with fish